Skip to content

 }

-Refer to the en.json file in the widget source for the most up-to-date structure reference.
+Refer to src/widget/i18n/locales/en-US.json for the most up-to-date structure reference.

 To set the widget to use the language you defined, you simply need to set the settings.locale string to match whatever language code was in the root of your tree.